-The statutory scheme in Chapter 205, Florida Statutes, is comprehensive: section 205.0535, Florida Statutes, authorizes counties to revise an existing occupational license tax ordinance by October 1, 1995, while section 205.0315, Florida Statutes, makes provision for counties to adopt an occupational license tax if they had none previously.[5]
+In Attorney General Opinion 2004-14, this office was asked whether Alachua County could use the provisions of section 205.0535, Florida Statutes, to amend the classifications and rate structure of its occupational license tax ordinance.
+The opinion cites to the comprehensive statutory scheme in Chapter 205, Florida Statutes: section 205.0535, Florida Statutes, authorizes counties to revise an existing occupational license tax ordinance by October 1, 1995, while section 205.0315, Florida Statutes, makes provision for counties to adopt an occupational license tax if they had none previously.[5]
 Alachua County, which did not have an occupational license ordinance in 1995, obviously did not utilize the provisions of section 205.0535 to revise its ordinance.
 Rather, it utilized the provisions of section 205.0315 to adopt its occupational license tax in 2001.
+Unlike Alachua County, Hillsborough County had an occupational license tax ordinance on October 1, 1995.
+Thus, the provisions of section 205.0315, Florida Statutes, would be unavailable to Hillsborough county.

-Where the Legislature has directed how a thing shall be done, it effectively operates as a prohibition against its being done in any other manner.[6]
+When the Legislature directs how something is to be accomplished, it effectively operates as a prohibition against its being done in any other manner.[6]
 The Legislature has provided specific directions to local governments regarding occupational license tax rate revisions in section 205.0535, Florida Statutes.
 This office has previously stated that a municipality or county must have enacted an ordinance on or before October 1, 1995, to avail itself of the authorization in section 205.0535, Florida Statutes, to reclassify businesses, professions, and occupations, and establish a new rate structure for its occupational license tax.[7]
+No other manner for revising classifications or rate structures is provided in Chapter 205.